aws/aws-cdk/packages/aws-cdk-lib/aws-iam/README.md

 });
 ```

-### Granting an identity permission to assume a role
+### Granting a principal permission to assume a role

-An identity can be granted permission to assume a role using `grantAssumeRole`.
+A principal can be granted permission to assume a role using `grantAssumeRole`.

-Note that this does not apply to service principals or account principals as they must be added to the role trust policy.
+Note that this does not apply to service principals or account principals as they must be added to the role trust policy via `assumeRolePolicy`.

 ```ts
 const user = new iam.User(this, 'user')